 A Brief History of the World Journalism Institute

-In February 1998, Joel Belz, Marvin Olasky, Nick Eicher and Robert Case had informal conversations in Atlanta and discussed the need for God's World Publications to have its own training school for Christian journalists.
+In 1998 Belz, Marvin Olasky, Nick Eicher, and Robert Case had informal conversations in Atlanta and discussed the need for God's World Publications to have its own training school for Christian journalists.
 Case, because of his interest, training and time, took on the responsibility to mount such a training program.
 In the summer of 1999, 22 students gathered in Asheville to study journalism from a Christian worldview.
 These serious students were the first of many classes in Asheville and then New York City, with occasional courses as well in Washington, D.C., Los Angeles, and Austin.
 The World Journalism Institute also offered weekend conferences throughout the country, published monographs on the intersection of Christianity and journalism, and made presentations at national journalism conventions.

 Board of Directors of World Journalism Institute